Board of Directors

 Danielle Ziegler, CMP, CVT

-(Red Dog Resources, LLC & Dane County Fair)
+(Red Dog Resources, LLC & Dane County Fair - Madison, WI)

 Danielle Ziegler wears a lot of hats.
-She is the President & CEO of Red Dog Resources, LLC, an agricultural events management company; the General Manager of the Dane County Fair; and the Marketing & Communications Coordinator at the Alliant Energy Center.
-She has been in the meetings industry for over 20 years and is a Certified Meeting Profesional (CMP) and Certified Veterinary Technician (CVT).
+She is the President & CEO of Red Dog Resources, LLC, an agricultural events management company and the General Manager of the Dane County Fair.
+She has been in the meetings industry for over 20 years and is a Certified Meeting Professional (CMP) and Certified Veterinary Technician (CVT).
 Prior to her current roles, Danielle worked at the local convention and visitors bureau selling the city of Madison to national and regional agricultural associations.
 This position, as well as her career as an association meeting planner and a CVT at the University of Wisconsin-Madison Veterinary Care, is where she found her love of all things agriculture.
 Danielle has also held board positions for the Meeting Professionals International (MPI)-Wisconsin Chapter, and currently resides in Oregon, WI with her husband and "four-legged" kids.